theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 * Your role is to advise and justify the technologies you have chosen to use for your implementation (from assignment 1)
 * Freecycle-Inc have an existing working prototype for their FreeCycle platform with tests.
 * You will need to
-  * Justify the use of your proposed framework technologies
+  * Justify the use of your proposed technologies
   * Critique the current prototype
   * Advise on possible future technologies with rational/reasons